Mariners promote top prospect Jarred Kelenic to Class AA Arkansas

 At age 19, he made his full-season debut with Low-A West Virginia of the South Atlantic League.
 He dominated the competition, posting a .309/.394/.586 slash line with 14 doubles, three homers, 11 homers, 39 RBIs and seven stolen bases in 50 games.
 It earned him a promotion to High-A Modesto on May 29.
 In 46 games with the Nuts, Kelenic had a .290/.353/.485 slash line with 13 doubles, a triple, six homers, 22 RBIs and 10 stolen bases despite dealing with wrist and ankle injuries.

-But it was his last 10 games with the Nuts that solidified the promotion and made it easier for McKay and the Mariners promote him, he had a .436/.439/.667 line with three doubles, two homers and six RBIs.
+But it was his last 10 games with the Nuts that solidified the promotion and made it easier for McKay and the Mariners to make the decision.
+He had a .436/.439/.667 line with three doubles, two homers and six RBIs.

 “We might as well do it know while he’s tearing it up,” McKay said.